Igor Thiago: Club Brugge

 On 12 June 2023, Thiago signed for Belgian Pro League club Club Brugge on a four-year contract.
 The €7.9 million fee received by Ludogorets was a record for a Bulgarian club.

 Having started in a 3–0 win over Aarhus in the UEFA Conference League qualifiers on 27 July 2023, Thiago scored in his first two league games for Club Brugge, a late equaliser to earn a 1–1 draw against Mechelen, then netting the only goal in a 1–0 win at Westerlo to put the club near the top of the table early in the season.

 Scoring the opening goal in a 4–2 win over Charleroi on 16 September 2023 saw him reach six goals in all competitions, but Thiago didn't score in Club's next nine games, finally breaking his duck in a 6–0 Belgian Cup victory at Beerschot on 1 November.
 However, there were no more league goals until December of that year.

-Netting a double in a 5–0 away win over Beşiktaş in the Conference League sparked a major goalscoring run from the Brazilian striker, going on to fire 18 goals in his next 12 games across December 2023 and January 2024.
+He netted a double in a 5–0 away win over Beşiktaş in the Conference League which sparked a major goalscoring run from the Brazilian striker, going on to fire 18 goals in his next 12 games across December 2023 and January 2024.
 Thiago was only shut out in one of those matches, against Mechelen where a header he scored was erroneously ruled out for offside.
 After that blank, Thiago scored in his next eight games.